WoodsHCC5/dotnet_python_housing_ml/README.md

 ---

 ## ⚠ Disclaimer
 This is a learning/demo setup—no production hardening, performance optimization, or rigorous validation included.
+Python modeling approach conceptually follows (but does not verbatim copy) the referenced GeeksforGeeks tutorial; adaptations were made for embedding and environment constraints.

 ---